DrugowitschLab/Optimal-policy-attention-modulated-decisions/README.md

 ## Installation
 To run the scripts, download & extract them into a folder of your choice, and navigate to this folder within MATLAB.

-The 'data' folder contains the human behavioral data from the following two papers (shared hereh with authors' permission):
+The 'data' folder contains the human behavioral data from the following two papers (shared here with authors' permission):
 1. datastruct_aVBDM.mat: Krajbich, I., Armel, C., & Rangel, A. (2010).
 Visual fixations and the computation and comparison of value in simple choice.
 Nature neuroscience, 13(10), 1292-1298.
 2. datastruct_aPDM.mat: Tavares, G., Perona, P., & Rangel, A. (2017).
 The attentional drift diffusion model of simple perceptual decision-making.
 Frontiers in neuroscience, 11, 468.